April 16th, 2020

 While it is important that an alternative method for executing your estate planning documents is currently available, once our lives have returned to “normal,” we recommend, to the extent possible, that an updated set of documents be executed under the ordinary formalities and best practices.

-For more information regarding your estate planning questions and concerns, fell free to contact a member of our estate planning department.
+For more information regarding your estate planning questions and concerns, feel free to contact a member of our estate planning department.